SAINT PAUL’S CATHOLIC SCHOOL PARENT/STUDENT HANDBOOK

 VISITORS AND VOLUNTEERS Safety and security are priorities at St. Paul’s.
 To help maintain a safe and secure environment, visitors and volunteers, upon entering the school, must immediately report to the school office to sign-in and receive a visitor’s badge.
 This process also serves to account for all people in the result of an emergency egress of the building.
 Visiting parents, after signing in and receiving a visitor’s badge, are allowed only at break time or recess time so as not to interrupt the flow of learning.
 Visits beyond those times must be scheduled with the student’s teacher.

-VOLUNTEERS St. Paul’s School considers its parent volunteers as a very special resource.
+VOLUNTEERS St. Paul’s Catholic School considers its parent volunteers as a very special resource.
 Parents are encouraged to help in all classrooms, programs, and extra curricular activities.
 Please contact the office if you have time or skills you can share to make our school a better place for children to learn and grow.
 Our school is special, thanks to you.
 All regular volunteers within the school must pass a background check and have taken the “Safe and Sacred” online training available at “www.vtcatholic.org”.
+For returning volunteers, we are in third year of this program.
+This annual coursework is a wonderful review of best practices.

 WITHDRAWALS Parents must notify the office if their child is going to withdraw from St. Paul School.
 Teachers and staff will summarize the child’s file for forwarding to their next school enrollment.